curlew/bthief/README.md

 ## Overview

-bthief is a web browser credential harvester for Windows, written in C++.
-It supports Chrome, Chromium, Opera, Brave, Edge, and Firefox.
+bthief is a web browser credential harvester that supports Chrome, Chromium, Opera, Brave, Edge, and Firefox.
+The Chrome Beta and Canary versions are also supported.

+It retrieves usernames and passwords, how many times a login has been used, and when it was created, last used, and last modified.

 ## Building
 **Requirements**: Visual C++ Build Tools and CMake must be installed.